Trail Maps and Other Supplemental Maps for Idaho’s Mountains

 1. NF “Sheet” Maps.
 These large, color single-page maps (11″ X 17″ in size) are available at some, but not all, local NF offices.
 These map sheets do a great job of covering the BLM roads that adjoin Forest Service land.
 These sheets are easier to read and use than BLM maps.
 I have used them in the Upper Pahsimeroi Valley, the Salmon River gorge (from Challis to Salmon), and the Lemhi Valley.
 They are free for the asking at NF offices such as the offices in Leadore, ID and Salmon, ID.
 Not all NF offices have these maps.
 They are kept in a large binder and are free for the asking.
 The helpful NF employee must make a color copy of the specific sheet(s) that you are interested in, so be on your best behavior.
 The sheet maps show the BLM and NF roads/trails much better than the standard NF and BLM maps do.

-2. NF Trail Maps.
+2. NFS Trail Maps.
 These maps are supplements to the standard National Forest Service maps.
 Here is a link to one for the Danskin Mountains OHV Trails.
+If you’re planning to hike or climb in the Bighorn Crags, the Salmon NFS office has a free trail map for that area.
+Here is a link to the Canfield Mountain Trail System near Coeur d’Alene.

 3. BLM Travel Maps and Trail Maps.
 These maps are typically FREE for the asking.
-A complete list of the Idaho BLM Travels Maps is found at this link:
+A complete list of the Idaho BLM Travel Maps is found at this link:

 Here are a few of the BLM Travel Maps and Trail Maps for Idaho: